VamsiSangam/theoryofprogramming/README.md

+# Please Note

+Thanks a lot for your interest in this repo!
+This repo will soon get shifted to suitable repository under the newly formed [Theory of Programming](https://github.com/TheoryOfProgramming/) organisation.
+Please watch out for that page.
+No further pull requests will be accepted for this repo.

+---
 Theory of Programming
 ----
 This is the GitHub code repository for the educational website [Theory of Programming](http://theoryofprogramming.com/).
 Theory of Programming is a website for computer science geeks who want to learn data structures, algorithms, Java, C, etc. The codes in this repository are the codes which are displayed in the website's posts.